hmajid2301/banter-bus-management-api/README.md

 # Banter Bus Management API

-A RESTful API to manage the games and questions for the banter bus app.
+A RESTful API to manage the games and questions for the Banter Bus application.

 ## Running using devcontainer